 - Boston Terrier Frenchie mix puppies

 The Boston Terrier traces its lineage back to the unfortunate time in England when bloodsport was still incredibly popular.
-A bloodsport is a brutal form of entertainment based on the violent bloodshed of various animals.
 Dog fighting was an especially popular pastime, and breeders of the time were fixated in crossbreeding Bulldogs and Terriers.
 They created a breed that could excel in both pit-fighting and ratting competitions.

 Frenchton Size